brunabravopy/brunabravopy/README.md

 </div>

 <!--Intro start-->
-- 🔭 I’ve worked with **linear programming, metaheuristics, location, scheduling, and routing problems.**
+- 🔭 I’ve worked with **linear programming, location, scheduling and routing problems.
+Developings metaheuristics/decomposition algortihms.**
 - 🌱 I’m currently learning scalable data pipelines and model deployment.
 - 💬 My area of ​​expertise is the business and analytics of mining, as well as related industries involved.
 - 🎓 Of course, I'm also happy to contribute to educational fields and exploring new horizons.